OTwithMJ

 What is Ground upP™?

 Early in my career, I realized that working without a comprehensive clinical scope was like cooking without all the ingredients.
 This led me to spend the next 20 years deepening my knowledge in SI, NDT, and DIR/Floortime.
-As I saw the potential for these approaches to seamlessly integrate, I noticed that clinicians, as well as clinics and therapeutic organizations, tended to focus on one.
-But SI lacked the in-depth body and movement pattern components, NDT missed the depth of the sensory piece, and neither addressed the importance of a developmental, relationship-based model like DIR/Floortime.
+As I saw the potential for these approaches to seamlessly integrate, I noticed that clinicians and therapeutic organizations tended to focus on one.
+SI lacked the in-depth body and movement pattern components and NDT missed the depth of the sensory piece.
+But how can you address regulation and the sensory systems without supporting alignment and movement patterns?
+And vice versa?
+And with children on the spectrum, how do you address either without navigating the nuanced layers of the social-emotional system?
+DIR/Floortime then becomes the glue that guides your every interaction.

-Over time, I discovered that a strong understanding of these clinical models provides the framework to not only support every child, but support the whole child… mind, body and spirit.
+Over time, I discovered that a strong understanding of these clinical models provides the framework to not only support every child, but support the whole child: mind, body and spirit.
 This isn’t about managing symptoms or behaviors but treating the root systemic causes - the social-emotional, neuro-motor, and sensory processing.
 Each child presents with a unique mix of strengths and challenges.
 It’s our responsibility to dive deep below the symptoms, be playful, fun and respectful, and support each child’s growth from the Ground upP.

 Supporting the whole child